than-dev/be-javascript-master/hoisting/en-us/README.md

 const assignedToVar = 'I will give an error cause hoisting not assign the value, just declares it on top'
 ```

-executing this piece of code above, we see the specified output, it occurs because hoisting not assing the value, just declares on top!
+executing this piece of code above, we see the specified output, it occurs because hoisting not assign the value, just declares on top!
 Pay attention with this behavior, it makes your code ready to bugs!

 <hr>
 <br>